Cyber Insurance

 2. Ransomware

-Ransomware attacks increased by 520% between March and June 2020, making them a significant threat to financial firms.
+Ransomware attacks increased by 520% between March and June 2020 according to the latest threat report, making them a significant threat to any financial services provider.
 Hackers will capture client information or lock users out of the system until a ransom is paid, typically in Bitcoin.

 But experts advise against paying ransoms because there's no guarantee the attackers will keep their word.
 They might even save a copy of your files and target you again in the future.